Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Acknowledgements

+The research presented in this paper has been funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2075 – 390740016 and the Ministry of Science, Research and the Art Baden-Wuerttemberg via the Artificial Intelligence Software Academy (AISA).
+We acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).

-The constructions of the differentiable maps $f$ to model jumps between parameter space of different size are taken from \cite{jin2019bayesian}.
-But the actual computation of the determinants of the jacobians that is needed for an implementation of their method is skipped by the authors.
+The constructions of the differentiable maps $f$ to model jumps between parameter spaces of different sizes are taken from \citet{jin2019bayesian}.
+However, the actual computation of the determinants of the jacobians that is needed for an implementation of their method is skipped by the authors.
 Thus we provide this missing derivation for general jumps, considering both \textit{expansion} (see \cref{sec:det_expansion}) and \textit{shrinkage} (see \cref{sec:det_shrinkage}) of parameter vectors $\theta$.

-\subsection{Expansion of Parameters}
+\subsubsection{Expansion of Parameters}

 Consider $f: (\theta, u) \mapsto (\theta^*, u^*)$ with $u = $ mapping to $\theta^* = $ and $u^*=\frac{\theta - u_\theta}{2}$ that increases the number of parameters in a symbolic expression.
 If the parameter vector expands from size $n$ to size $n^*$ one can determine the determinant of the Jacobian as follows: